webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Establishment.md

 ---
 aliases:
-- "Establishment"
+  - Establishment
 tags:
   - Compendium/CSRD/en/Character-Arcs/Establishment
   - Character-Arc
+title: Establishment
+collection: Character-Arcs
+kind: Compendium
 ---
 ## Establishment
 >You want to prove yourself as someone of importance.
 This can take many forms—socially, within your order, financially, or even romantically.